Isatuximab

-Isatuximab, sold under the brand name Sarclisa, is a monoclonal antibody (mAb) medication for the treatment of multiple myeloma.
+Isatuximab, sold under the brand name Sarclisa among others, is a monoclonal antibody medication used for the treatment of multiple myeloma.
+It is administered by either intravenous injection or subcutaneous injection.
+It is a CD38-directed cytolytic antibody.

-The most common side effects include neutropenia (low levels of neutrophils, a type of white blood cell), infusion reactions, pneumonia (infection of the lungs), upper respiratory tract infection (such as nose and throat infections), diarrhoea and bronchitis (inflammation of the airways in the lungs).
+The most common side effects include neutropenia (low levels of neutrophils, a type of white blood cell), infusion reactions, pneumonia (infection of the lungs), upper respiratory tract infection (such as nose and throat infections), diarrhea and bronchitis (inflammation of the airways in the lungs).

-Isatuximab is an anti-CD38 mAb intended to treat relapsed or refractory multiple myeloma.
-It entered in Phase II trials for multiple myeloma and T-cell leukemia in 2015.
+Isatuximab was approved for medical use in the United States and the European Union in 2020.
+The subcutaneous form was approved for medical use in the United States in June 2026.